sanjib-sen/WebLaTex/README.md

 ## Contribution

-I am open to and actually request you to contribute in this project.
-You can just Create a new issue to let me know about your concern / requests or just send a pull request with your desired changes.
+I am open to and request you to contribute to this project.
+You can just Create a new issue to let me know about your concern/requests or just send a pull request with your desired changes.

 ## Credits

-- @James-Yu 's [latex-workshop](https://github.com/James-Yu/LaTeX-Workshop) For all the latex support.
+- @James-Yu 's [latex-workshop](https://github.com/James-Yu/LaTeX-Workshop) For all the Latex support.
 - [qmcgaw/latexdevcontainer](https://hub.docker.com/r/qmcgaw/latexdevcontainer) For Latex compilation.
+- @znck 's [Grammarly](https://github.com/znck/grammarly) for Grammarly support.

 ## What's Next